 These are the chief assistants to the Principal and in addition to participating actively in the leadership of the school as a part of the Administrative Team, carry out specific management roles.
-Vice Principals may or may not teach.
-If they do, the number of class sessions is very limited.
-In their leadership role, Vice Principals assist the Principal in innovating for school improvement.
+Vice Principal's may or may not teach.
+If they do, the number of class sessions in very limited.
+In their leadership role, Vice Principals assist the principal in innovating for school improvement.